sibrash4/dongo/content/writings/copilot/index.md

 ---

-## The different combinatuon of follow up questions I got as I edited the different paragraphs of the above reflection for grammar, spellings and punctuation
+## The different combination of follow up questions I got as I edited the different paragraphs of the above reflection for grammar, spellings and punctuation

 - Q1: How might AI tools be improved to encourage collaboration without risking over-reliance?
   Q2: Do you foresee a point where AI-generated code might be universally accepted without concerns of plagiarism?